ARTICLE 1 – Name

-A Special General Meeting may be called at the discretion of the President or at the written request of ten Members.
-Written notice of such Special General Meeting shall be delivered to the place of residence of each Member at least 48 hours in advance of the meeting.
+A Special General Meeting may be called at the discretion of the President or at the written request of 5 % of the membership.

-SECTION 5 – SUB-COMMITTEES
+SECTION 5 –Committees

-SECTION 6 – DUTIES OF OFFICERS
+SECTION 6 – Duties of officers

 The Vice-president shall perform the duties of the President in his/her absence, or when specifically asked by the President to do so.